MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is so precise that the position of a single comma can cause a program to crash.
+Programming is so complex that it has its own language called "programming language"!